HaileyLV/PA1489-project/Reflections.md

 |git stash pop |Apply the changes as well as remove stored files from stash area..
 Link: <https://git-scm.com/docs/git-stash> _(then check git status och use git add, git commit -m, git push origin...) _  |
 #### *3.1.3.
 Your experiences of working with configuration management:*
 - **What went well?** We have lerned how to get famliar with Github.
 Not really proficient and professional bur already know a certain number of commands related to Github, enough for our project.
 - **What went less well?** It took us a long time to start using Github.
 We only recently got a better understanding of how branches work.
 We mostly meet to make decisions, so we probably encounter and deal with fewer problems than others.
-We should be more hands-on in out next project.
+For our next project, we should aim to be more proactive and engage with GitHub earlier in the process to build deeper familiarity.
 - **How did you solve your challenges?
 What could you have done differently?**
   + The first challenge was that our team was new.
 No one had any programming experience.
 Faced with a project that was far beyond our level and imagination, we were really discouraged.
 We needed to always encourage each other and try to learn or find the necessary knowledge.
   + The next challenge was that our imagination of the project was too different from reality.
 We drew a schematic design of a burger ordering website (look in _Planning_ to see that super cool design if you want), thinking about whether to add ice or not to the dinks to make the wedsite look like reality, but to implement it was too difficult.
 When we started working, we didn't know anything so we had to change the design many times.